The Wrestler (2008 film): Production

+Development

-The Wrestler was written by Robert D. Siegel, a former writer for The Onion, and entered development at director Darren Aronofsky's Protozoa Pictures.
-Nicolas Cage entered negotiations in October 2007 to star as Randy.
-The following month Cage left the project, and Mickey Rourke replaced him in the lead role.
+The Wrestler was written by Robert D. Siegel, a former writer for The Onion, and entered development at director Darren Aronofsky's company Protozoa Pictures.
+Nicolas Cage entered talks to star in October 2007.
+He left the project a month later, with Mickey Rourke replacing him.
 According to Aronofsky, Cage pulled out of the movie because Aronofsky wanted Rourke as the lead character.
-Aronofsky stated that Cage was "a complete gentleman, and he understood that my heart was with Mickey and he stepped aside.
-I have so much respect for Nic Cage as an actor and I think it really could have worked with Nic but, you know, Nic was incredibly supportive of Mickey and he is old friends with Mickey and really wanted to help with this opportunity, so he pulled himself out of the race."
-In a 2009 interview with Access Hollywood, Cage denied Aronofsky's account, stating that "I wasn't, quote, 'dropped' from the movie.
+He said in a 2008 interview with /Film, "[Cage] was a complete gentleman, and he understood that my heart was with Mickey and he stepped aside.
+I have so much respect for Nic Cage as an actor and I think it really could have worked with Nic but [...]
+Nic was incredibly supportive of Mickey and he is old friends with Mickey and really wanted to help with this opportunity, so he pulled himself out of the race."
+However, Cage denied Aronofsky's account in a 2009 interview with Access Hollywood and explained, "I wasn't 'dropped' from the movie.
 I resigned from the movie because I didn't think I had enough time to achieve the look of the wrestler who was on steroids, which I would never do."

-When first approached for the lead role, Rourke was initially reluctant, stating, "I didn't really care for the script, but I wanted to work with Darren and I kind of thought that whoever wrote the script hadn't spent as much time as I had around these kind of people and he wouldn't have spoken the way the dude was speaking.
+Rourke was initially reluctant when first approached for the lead role, later stating, "I didn't really care for the script, but I wanted to work with Darren and I kind of thought that whoever wrote the script hadn't spent as much time as I had around these kind of people and he wouldn't have spoken the way the dude was speaking.
 And so Darren let me rewrite all my parts and he put the periods in and crossed the T's.
 So once we made that change, I was okay with it."

-Wrestler Hulk Hogan claimed in 2012 on The Howard Stern Show that he was also offered the role of Randy "The Ram" Robinson.
-Hogan claims he turned down the role because he felt he wasn't the right man to portray the character.
-Aronofsky disputed Hogan's claims, stating on his personal Twitter page that, "...the role of the Wrestler was always [Rourke's]; it was never Hulk Hogan's as he claims on [The Howard Stern Show]."
+Wrestler Hulk Hogan claimed in 2012 on The Howard Stern Show that he was also offered the lead role, and that he turned down the role because he felt he was not the right man to portray the character.
+Aronofsky disputed these claims and tweeted that "the role of the Wrestler was always [Rourke's]; it was never Hulk Hogan's as he claims on [The Howard Stern Show]".